 The front-wheel drive Mercury Milan has either a four-cylinder or V6 engine.
 A five-speed manual is standard and a five- and six-speed automatic are also available.
 Six airbags and anti-lock brakes are standard on the 2009 Milan.
 Traction control is standard on V6 models and electronic stability control is available on all Milan models.
 All-wheel drive was available on V6 models.

 Other Cars to Consider

 The 2009 Toyota Camry is a good car to consider if you’re exploring the Mercury Milan.
 Both cars are sensible, safe, reliable and spacious, which makes them good for many types of used car shoppers, particularly families.
 The Milan has a more upscale cabin, so if high-quality appointments are important to you, the Camry’s interior, though not cheap or poor-quality, might disappoint.
-The 2009 Milan has a performance edge over the 2009 Camry because of its sporty handling, and it also earns a slightly higher reliability rating, but the Camry’s fuel economy surpasses the Milan’s.
+The 2009 Milan has a performance edge over the 2009 Camry because of its sporty handling, but the Camry’s fuel economy surpasses the Milan’s.

 The 2009 Ford Fusion is practically identical to the 2009 Mercury Milan.
 These sister cars vary little, though auto critics thought the Milan’s cabin is a step up in quality over the Fusion’s.
-Both cars share many of the same parts, equipment and style; however the Fusion earns a slightly higher reliability rating.
+Both cars share many of the same parts, equipment and style.
 It’s worth widening your search to include used Fusions and Milans since both cars are so similar.